ElliotHume/Aurica/README.md

 ----

 ### Description
-Players face each other in multiplayer battles of skilled spell casting.
-The objective of each match is to reduce your opponent(s) shared pool of lives to zero before they do the same to you.
-To do this well the player must learn the strengths of their own pseudo-randomly generated Aura.
-A player's Aura is a distribution of mana types that interact with spell casting to make spells stronger or weaker depending on how the mana in the spell is balanced.
+Players face each other or against monsters in multiplayer battles of skilled spell casting.
+To excel players must learn the strengths of their own pseudo-randomly generated Aura.
+A player's Aura is a distribution of mana that will interact with spell casting to make spells stronger or weaker depending on how the spell is composed.
+The magic system is incredibly deep but retains an ease-of-use that lets casual players have as much fun as the more dedicated players.

-There are a wealth of spell options to choose from in each battle.
-Currently there are over 70 unique spells implemented and more being developed constantly.
-Part of the balance of the game is this large selection of spells, you can read more about this in the wiki.
+There are a wealth of spell options to choose from in each battle, with over 70+ unique spells from 10 different schools of magic, and more are being developed constantly.

 ### Novel features
 The intent of the magic system is to create a novel system for spell-casting that has incredible depth but maintains a low barrier of entry for casual players.
 Some key features of the system include: